Saturday, February 20, 2016

 Under 16 free

-Seedy Saturday is Victoria’s annual community seed and garden show with commerce, education and networking opportunities for all.
-Here is where you buy open-pollinated, non-GMO flower, herb and vegetable seeds direct from the growers who can advise you about the best choices for your specific growing conditions.
+Seedy Saturday is Victoria’s annual community seed and garden show with commerce, education and networking opportunities for any gardening enthusiast.
+Here is where you can purchase your seeds – flower, herb and vegetable – direct from the growers who can advise you about the best choices for your specific growing conditions.

 Local small businesses present their services and garden products.
 Garden club representatives talk about their membership and programs, and organizations working on food security and environmental issues provide displays and information.

 Don’t forget to visit the Seed Exchange where you can purchase seeds that have been donated by other backyard gardeners.
 This is an easy way to try out something new if you are adventuresome or new to the gardening world.
 If you already save your own seeds and wish to donate or exchange them – THANK YOU!
 Please ensure they are cleaned, and labelled with the variety and year.

 There are lots of talks to consider attending, with mostly local presenters sharing their expertise with you on a variety of topics.
 The talks are one hour long, and several run concurrently.
 Seating is limited, so come early to ensure a seat.

-While the focus is on seeds and growing, we also emphasize LOCAL, so we have exhibitors with samples of cheese, fish, pates, preserves, honey, teas, sprouts and mushrooms.
-Some farmers will have seedling starts or in-season produce and free-range eggs.
+While the focus is on seeds and growing, we also emphasize LOCAL, so we have exhibitors with samples of cheese, preserves, honey, teas, sprouts and mushrooms.
+Some farmers will have seedling starts or in-season produce and eggs.

 Victoria’s Master Gardeners come with their reference books and welcome your questions to help solve your gardening difficulties.
 The Seedy Cafe offers light lunches and snacks, a space to take a break and peruse a seed catalogue or decide which speaker presentation to attend next.

-This year we are proud to announce that we are working for the first time with the Coastal Invasive Plant Committee.
-Our goal is to have an invasive-free Seedy Saturday, so that our enthusiasm for growing things causes as little damage as possible to local ecosystems.
+Again this year we are working with the Coastal Invasive Species Committee to have an invasive-free Seedy Saturday, so that our enthusiasm for growing plants takes into consideration local ecosystems.

 ©1970-2015 James Bay Market Society.
 All rights reserved.